AbhilashG97/Watermelon-Icecream/Annotations/README.md

 ## Definition and uses

 Annotations is a form of metadata that provide data about a program that is not part of the program itself.
-Annotations have no direct effect on the operation of the code they annotate
+Annotations have no direct effect on the operation of the code they annotate.

 Annotations have a number of uses, among them: